-Creek Week 2018 is around the corner.
-Join Sacramento County in a countywide effort to clean-up and beautify our creeks, April 6-14.
-Throughout the week all ages will have the opportunity to appreciate, explore, learn and work to protect our local creeks and aquatic life.
+Creek Week 2019 is around the corner.
+Join other Sacramento County residents to clean-up and beautify our creeks, Apr.
+4-14.
+Creek Week offers all ages the opportunity to appreciate, explore and learn how to protect our local creeks and aquatic life.
 There will be plenty of fun and educational activities for the whole family to enjoy!

-There will be educational events and activities all week throughout Sacramento County with the big finale on April 14.
+There will be educational events and activities all week throughout Sacramento County with the big finale on Saturday, Apr.
+13, starting at 9 a.m.
 All involved are then invited to celebrate their efforts at Carmichael Park (5750 Grant Avenue) from noon to 2 p.m.
-Entertainment will be provided by Red Shoe Entertainment.
-Volunteers will also enjoy a free lunch and t-shirt.

 Volunteers are responsible for making the Creek Week experience work.
 Last year, more than 2,000 volunteers removed more than 19 tons of trash from neighborhood creeks and the Delta.